jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 }</script>
 </figure>

 I find it incredible that this image was created with SVG.
 However, it comes at a cost.
-The number of shapes and filters involved means it take a lot of CPU for the browser to render it.
-It's one of those edge cases where it's better to avoid the original SVG, even if the other formats are larger.
+The number of shapes and filters involved means it takes a lot of CPU for the browser to render it.
+It's one of those edge cases where it's better to avoid the original SVG, even if the alternative is larger.

 PNG struggles here due to the smooth gradients.
-I reduced the colours to 256, but I had to dither them to avoid visible banding, which also hurt compression.
+I reduced the colours to 256, but I had to [dither](https://en.wikipedia.org/wiki/Dither) them to avoid visible banding, which also hurt compression.

 WebP performs significantly better by mixing lossy compression with an alpha channel.
 However, the alpha channel is always encoded losslessly in WebP (except for a bit of palette reduction), so it suffers in a similar way to PNG when it comes to the transparent gradient beneath the car.